PrashantMohta/ModdingDocs/IdeExtensions/BuildTools/HKBU/reflect-helper.md

 They indicate the Reflect Helper that generates `UnityEngine.CoreModule` and `Assembly-CSharp`

-They can be used like
+They can be used like this:

 ```cs
 HeroControllerR reflect = HeroController.instance.Reflect();